 Profits on sales of real estate are recognized in full when title has passed, minimum down payment criterion is met, the terms of any note received are such as to satisfy continuing investment requirements and collectability of the note is reasonably assured, the risks and rewards of ownership have been transferred to the buyer, and there is no substantial continuing involvement with the property.
 If any of the aforementioned criteria are not met, the profit is deferred and recognized under either the installment, cost recovery, deposit or percentage-of-completion methods and are recorded to "Deferred income and other" on the consolidated balance sheets.
-Costs are charged to cost of sales on the basis of the relative sales value of the units sold to the total sales value of all units in the project.

 Lease rental income is recognized on a straight-line basis over the fixed term of the respective leases.
 The deferred rent revenue is included in "Deferred income and other" on the consolidated balance sheets.

-Lease rental income is recognized on a straight-line basis ratably over the fixed term of the respective leases.
 Differences between revenue recognized and amounts due under respective lease agreements are recorded as increases or decreases, as applicable, to deferred rent receivable included in "Deferred charges and other" on the consolidated balance sheets.